History & Biographies

 The extraordinary life of Suzanne Lenglen

-Suzanne Lenglen remains one of the greatest tennis players of all time, and alongside her exploits on the court, she contributed to women’s emancipation.
+Suzanne Lenglen remains one of the greatest tennis players of all time.
+In addition to her exploits on the court, she contributed to women’s emancipation.

 She left an indelible mark on her sport, winning 250 tournaments, including 83 without losing a single game, three Olympic medals, and six Wimbledon titles.
 She lost just seven matches in her career.